2021 England and Wales police and crime commissioner elections: Postponement to 2021

 Owing to the COVID-19 pandemic, the elections due to be held in May 2020 were delayed until May 2021; this applied to the PCC elections as well as those for local authorities and elected mayors.
 The postponement was implemented by the Coronavirus Act 2020 which was enacted on 25 March 2020.

 The act stipulates that the postponement is to be ignored in determining the years in which subsequent elections are to be held, thus the commissioners elected in 2021 will be in office for three years, not the usual four.

-The office of West Yorkshire police and crime commissioner is abolished on the date of these elections, as the role is taken up by the office of the newly elected mayor of the West Yorkshire Combined Authority.
+The office of West Yorkshire police and crime commissioner was abolished on the date of these elections, as the role was taken up by the office of the newly elected mayor of the West Yorkshire Combined Authority.

+Results summary

+This table includes the results of elections for Combined Authority Mayors with Police and crime commissioner responsibilities which were held on the same day.

 Police and crime commissioners not standing for re-election

 Ron Hogg, the Labour PCC for Durham since 2012, died in office.

 The following PCCs chose not to stand for re-election: